ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_input_active()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if the input window is active.
+Checks whether the input window is active.
 (The input window is for example, the window that appears when you press the ` key in story mode)

 **Parameters:**